Kobby6-lang/Dino-Game/README.md

 Now add two public float called gravity and give a value of 9.81f and times it by two and the other is jumpForce 8f.
 The gravity is is roughly close to real life gravity then adjust to how you want it the game.

+The gravity stops the character for flying out endless into the sky and the jumpforce is allow the character to jump big or small.
 ,,,

     { public float gravity = 9.81f * 2f;